echoghi/echoghi/README.md

 Hey there, I'm Emile 👋

 I'm a frontend engineer based in San Francisco, CA. Born and raised in Palo Alto, CA I graduated from UC Santa Cruz with a degree in political science before discovering my passion for building on the web.
-Formerly @doctor.com for 4 years, I mainly work with JavaScript on the frontend with React, but these days I dabble in the full stack.
+Formerly at doctor.com for 4 years, I mainly work with JavaScript on the frontend with React, but these days I dabble in full stack.

 <!--
 **echoghi/echoghi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.